checkmarx-ts/cxone-sarif/README.md

 ## Features

 * Generates one SARIF `Run` entry per scan engine.
-  * SAST with API Security scan inventory items added to `Result` entries as applicable.
+  * SAST with detected API Security results
-  * SCA
+  * SCA with detected Exploitable Path results
+  * KICS
   * Container Security
 * A command-line interface is available that can generate SARIF logs in files for one or more scan ids.
 * The module API can be used to integrate SARIF log generation into your own applications.